 Each character has a generic health ability rated at d4 unless they've taken the time to get it rated higher through creating another ability that they've decided will replace the health ability.
-This is the ability that's staked when death is on the line in a contest.
 If this ability is reduced from a d4 the character dies.
 If the ability is reduced to d0 through fatigue (see below), then the character passes out.